 My duties were to escort people to and along The Wall, explain the design, help them find specific names, and assist in doing a rubbing of the name(s) if asked.
 During slack times I was able to find the names of 31 veterans of HMM-265.
 All of it was a very moving experience.
 It is well worth a visit, even if you have seen the real thing in DC.
 [See note at end of post]

 The traveling Wall is sponsored by the Vietnam Veterans Memorial Fund (VVMF), the same fund that built The Wall.
 One of the things I learned was that they have an “In Memory” program that allows anyone to propose the name of a Vietnam veteran who, though not KIA, later died of a Vietnam-related cause.
 According to the website, “VVMF’s In Memory program honors Vietnam veterans whose lives were cut short as a result of their service in Vietnam, but are not eligible for inscription on The Wall under Department of Defense guidelines.
 Examples of causes of death that fit the criteria for inclusion in the program include: exposure to Agent Orange, PTSD/suicide, cancer, diabetes, and heart attack.”

 The home page for the fund is https://www.vvmf.org for general information and donations, the page for the memory program is https://www.vvmf.org/in-memory-program, and the application form to enroll a friend or loved one is at https://act.vvmf.org/page/s/2020-in-memory-application.
-The names entered in this program are not placed on the Wall.
+The names entered in this program are not placed on the Wall, which is reserved for those who were actually killed in action.
 Rather, they are entered into an online database that anyone can search at https://www.vvmf.org.
 It accepts short bios, pictures, comments, etc.

 Thank you again for helping honor our veterans and please let me know if you have any additional questions.